mecid/mecid.github.io/_posts/2023-01-10-mastering-charts-in-swiftui.md

 ![mastering-chart](/public/chart2.png)

 In the example above, we use the *PointMark* type to draw a circular point for every data point.
+We also use *RuleMark* to draw a horizontal limit line.
 As you can see, we easily compose different marks on the same chart.

 The heart of the Swift Charts framework is the *Plottable* protocol.
 It allows us to define a mark with any value that conforms to the *Plottable* protocol.
 By default, types like *Int*, *String*, *Double*, *Date*, and *Decimal* conform to the *Plottable* protocol.
 But you can always conform your own type to the *Plottable* protocol if needed.